 We were so happy not to have had to walk that hill!
 At the top, we were able to wander the Citadella, view statues and even take a break to try our hands at shooting a bow and arrow!
-Your teenagers in Budapest will love the Segway, it has to be one of the most fun things to do in Budapest.
+Your teenagers in Budapest will love the Segway, it has to be one of the most fun things to do in Budapest with kids.

 Visit the Circus in Budapest

 The Budapest National Circus is not your toddler-type of experience.
 While younger kids would enjoy it as well, the Budapest National Circus is truly aimed at all ages not dissimilar to the performances of Cirque du Soleil.

 The circus has a permanent structure located in Budapest City Park at the end of Andrassy Ut.
 Filled with flying acrobats and swinging trapeze specialists the circus made it on each of my teen’s list of favourite activities in Budapest.